agrahul89/agrahul89.github.com/README.md

 I have proven skills to learn while on the job and producing acceptable results while finding ways to enhance and improve pace and quality of delivery.

 I have mentored several junior members in the various teams I have worked tracking and improving their on the job knowledge and performance.

+I also make periodic presentations and knowledge sharing sessions about new tools and technologoies to various teams sharing their effective usage and best practices learnt on the job.

 I also contribute as an active member in a group of Technical advisors and Quality Assurance in our current project for my current [employer](https://www.cognizant.com/india).

 > Want to know more?
 Look at [my portfolio](https://agrahul89.github.io/).